searchspring/snap/docs/PREACT_DISPLAYING_DATA.md

 `facet.collapsed` facet collapse state.
 Facets can be configured to start collapsed by default in the [Searchspring Management Console](https://manage.searchspring.net/)

-`facet.toggleCollapse` a method that toggles the collapse state for this facet.
+`facet.toggleCollapse` a method that toggles the collapse state for this facet

 `facet.clear` a method to remove the facet if it is currently active